Wanting to choose a wedding photographer but feeling a little overwhelmed? Learn what is included in typical wedding photography packages:

 8 hours to 10 hours of coverage is more well-rounded and will get you getting ready photos, details of your dress and pre-wedding details, getting dressed, ceremony, portraits, and all of the major events that happen during the reception.

-12 hours of wedding day coverage will get you candids of wedding party before and extensive hair/makeup coverage, all the way to the very end of the reception or very close to - so lots of dance floor shots.
-If you're not into the idea of lots of getting ready and lots of dance floor, stick with somewhere between 8-10 hours for an average day.
+12 hours of wedding day coverage will get you candids of the wedding party before and extensive hair/makeup coverage, all the way to the very end of the reception or very close to – so lots of dance floor shots.
+If you’re not into the idea of lots of getting ready and lots of dance floor, stick with somewhere between 8-10 hours for an average day.